slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 #### Using traditional stepping pulses and direction
-Stepping pulses are handled by the main thread but utilize [increased execution frequency functionality](highfrequencylooprequester) to generate pulses as fast as possible.
-Pulses are therefore limited to whenever the ESP can generate a pulse, and any timing inconsistencies become audible when the motor runs. *NOTE: more components slow the main thread more.*
+Stepping pulses are handled by the main thread but utilize [increased execution frequency functionality][highfrequencylooprequester] to generate pulses as fast as possible.
+Pulses are therefore limited to whenever the ESP can generate a pulse, and any timing inconsistencies become audible when the motor runs.
+>*More components take up more resources slowing the main thread.*

 Example config of [stepdir](../stepdir/) for a TMC2209 driver.
 ```yaml